This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Can you walk around Sanur?

-You absolutely can walk around Sanur.
+You can absolutely walk around Sanur.
 I spent weeks only walking around Sanur.
-The footpaths are okay along the main street and there’s a spacious walking path stretching from one end of the beach to the other.
+The footpaths along the main street are okay, and a spacious walking path stretches from one end of the beach to the other.

 How long does it take from Sanur to Seminyak?